 Triptale has, among other things, created the successful app for Destination Bornholm in close collaboration with Twentyfour.
 Over the past few years, Triptale and Twentyfour have worked closely together – and it is only natural that the collaboration will become even closer.
 Twentyfour continues its strong focus on web development and integration solutions and through Triptale, it will become possible for Twentyfour’s customers to purchase apps.

-Picture: Rasmus Aagaard, Partner & Head of Account Management of Tweentyfour (to the left) and Bo Møller, Founder & Managing Director of Twentyfour (to the right).
+Picture: Rasmus Aagaard, Partner & CEO of Tweentyfour (to the left) and Bo Møller, Founder & Chariman of Twentyfour (to the right).

 There are several reasons behind the acquisition of Triptale.
-Rasmus Aagaard, Partner and Head of Account Management of Twentyfour, elaborates “We have for a long time worked with Triptale, so we have seen that their apps work tremendously well and that the customers are happy.
+Rasmus Aagaard, Partner and CEO of Twentyfour, elaborates “We have for a long time worked with Triptale, so we have seen that their apps work tremendously well and that the customers are happy.
 In addition, we would like to be able to offer apps to our customers ourselves, but without compromising our current focus.”

 Both Twentyfour and the founder, and now former CEO and investor group behind, Triptale, are gretly satisfied with the purchase.